 We seem to have a lot of gorgeous sunsets from Mozambique.
 This country has some of the best coastline and islands we’ve ever come across, so it’s no surprise that we were able to enjoy the sun dipping into the ocean on many occasions.
 This sunset comes from the village of Vilanculos, a great jumping off point to visit some surrounding islands in the Bazaruto Archipelago.

-Tales of Tofo
+Sunset Quotes of Tofo

 Visiting the beach town of Tofo in Mozambique was definitely one of our highlights in this country.
 Here we snorkelled with Whale Sharks, went diving with Humpback Whales, wandered around the very small village, met amazing people and of course, enjoyed stunning sunsets every night!
 It is a magical place.